| | Mother Was a Tragic Girl

 There is so much aqua, histamine.

-Buddha, bring me another
+Buddha, bring me anotherslice of pineapple.

 You won’t find wisdom like that anywhere else but in poems.
 And you won’t find poems like these anywhere else in poetry.